 MSS' expertise covers every phase of circuit design, from concept to prototypes in-hand.
 We build prototype circuit boards in-house, including fine-pitch surface-mount soldering, using proper equipment.
 No toaster ovens or Dad's old roll of plumbing solder here.
 From a schematic, to a printed circuit board layout, right to the prototyping bench, then to the analysis equipment…under one roof.
 The only part of the process that isn't handled in-house is actually cutting and etching the bare PCBs.

 MSS maintains large in-house component stocks for prototyping.
 Hundreds of thousands of components, covering hundreds of common types facilitates rapid construction of prototypes.
 And for anything we don't have here, we have accounts with most major electronic component suppliers, so getting components quickly isn't a problem.

 Some photos from our assembly and stock rooms:

-Measurements and instrumentation are some of Dave McGuire's biggest personal passions, and as such, they've become an MSS specialty.
+Measurements and instrumentation are among MSS engineers' deepest personal passions, and as such, they've become an MSS specialty.
 From precise analysis of voltage reference stability to characterizing high-speed pulse circuits, MSS is well-equipped in just about every area of electronic measurement.
 We all use circuit simulation.
 Unfortunately, while modern circuit simulation is pretty good, it's far from perfect, and too many product designs fail because they were only simulated rather than actually built and characterized.